Interview With a 1960s LSD Acid Guide--Part Two

 BK: Besides this policeman with an anti-hippie attitude, what trip stands out in your mind?

 AG: A lot, really.
 But there was one that took me by surprise.
 Four college women.
 They wanted me to come on into one of their home before we started.
 I went in, and they were all decked out in chic clothing, and looked totally straight.
 I took it in stride as they offered me a drink.
 So we drank and got giggly.
 That is when they pulled out 5 tickets to a Riche Havens concert.

 BK: This was shocking?

 AG: C’mon, tripping with totally straight people?
 It would have been called it a “mind funk” at the time.
 So I figured these were really “light weights.”
 And I realized I had better only pass out small amounts of the LSD.
 I did not know where this thing was going.
 But I was drinking with four lovely women and thought it would be OK.
 I mean, that they would stick together, have no runners taking off and getting lost in the crowd.
 And hey, what are you going to do when a women sets the agenda?
 You see if you can man up to the task.
 After all, I had done other people’s agendas, acting like a taxi, doing sampling at the vineyards in Napa and Sonoma.
 So what the hell?

 BK: How did that go?

 Coke paid so much it was like free money

 AG: I had a reputation for being a good driver and host.
 So we’d hit the wineries and get totally blasted.
 Inevitably, the pot came out, then some acid, and we would be flying high.
 When my career moved on from acid to coke, that paid a lot.
 So I got a classier van.
 I’d dress in a straight outfit and take some high rollers on the tour of their lives.
-That led me to cut my hair and stop wearing headbands, beads, maybe scarves tied around my thighs.
+You know, by then I had cut my hair and stop wearing headbands, beads, maybe scarves tied around my thighs.
 I didn’t want to stand out anymore.

 BK: So you did move into the coke scene.